-The College of Liberal Arts & Sciences offers a BA or BGS in History.
+The College of Liberal Arts & Sciences offers a BA or BGS, as well as a MA and a PhD in History.
 The history major allows students to explore the richness and diversity of human experience in the past while building skills of analysis, interpretation, research, and communication.
 All history majors gain knowledge of significant historical transformations that have shaped the world.
 History majors learn to think critically, to conduct historical research, and to present the results of their research in clear and coherent writing.

 Sample of Related Skills